News & Publications

 Reviewing the MTB, The Reality of its Expiration

 The Miscellaneous Tariff Bill (MTB) allows companies importing products into the United States to petition the U.S. International Trade Commission (USITC) for the removal or reduction of the applicable tariffs.
-The USITC will consider objections to domestic producers of the product in question and consult the Department of Commerce before arriving at their final decision.
+The USITC will consider objections of domestic producers for the product in question and consult the Department of Commerce before arriving at their final decision.

-The MTB gives the U.S. the ability to compete globally, maintain a strong supply chain of critical materials, and make positive contributions towards the economy.
-It directly affects more than 3,000 imports that are not available in the U.S. In most cases, Congress is responsible for determining MTB eligibility based on the USITC report, which is curated after evaluating submissions from the trade.
+The MTB gives the U.S. the ability to compete globally, supports a strong supply chain of critical materials, and makes positive contributions towards the economy.
+It directly affects more than 3,000 imports that are not available in the U.S., mostly including chemicals and food items.
+In most cases, Congress is responsible for determining MTB eligibility based on the USITC report, which is curated after evaluating submissions from the trade.

-While the 117th Congress had several proposals for the renewal of the MTB, there are no current proposals of legislation for renewal in the present 118th Congress.
+While the 117th Congress had three proposals for the renewal of the MTB, there are no current proposals of legislation for renewal in the present 118th Congress.

 Bills included in the 117th Congress promoting the MTB were as follows: